top of page

 Earwire Materials

 If you love a pair of earrings but would prefer a different earwire, just message me.
-It's generally very easily done!
+It's generally free, and very easily done!

 Everyone has different body chemistry, so it's good to be aware of what you have sensitivities to in order to make an informed decision on metal choice.
 Keeping your jewelry clean is important.
 Wipe your jewelry piece with a soft cloth before you put it on or after you take it off, and don't shower or sleep in your jewelry.